The Newton-Puiseux algorithm and effective algebraic series: The support

-We already pointed out that for deciding whether two algebraic series are equal or not, it is convenient that the cones output by Algorithm~\ref{alg:NPA} are not too big.
-The minimality of the cones is also important for getting a good estimate of the convex hull of the support of such a series.
-The following example, however, shows that they do not need to be minimal. \begin{Example} One of the two series solutions of
+We pointed out that for deciding whether two algebraic series are equal or not, it is convenient that the cones output by Algorithm~\ref{alg:NPA} are not too big.
+The problem of computing the unbounded faces of $\mathrm{Newt}(\varphi)$ raises the question whether they are even minimal.
+The following example shows that this does not need to be the case. \begin{Example} Let $\mathbb{K}_{\preceq}((\bold{x}))$ be the field of Puiseux series induced by $w = (-\sqrt{2},-1)$.
+The series solution of